aurora-is-near/AIPs/AIPs/aip-8.md

 1. Check the genesis hashchain in the Engine (obtained via a view call to the NEAR node) matches the hashchain in block `G`.
 2. Using the data in the stream, follow the scheme above to compute the hashchain for the block at some recent height and check that hashchain matches the value in the Engine state (obtained via a view call again).

-If the two values matches, then the data must match what happened on-chain.
+If the two values match, then the data must match what happened on-chain.
 This is called “range verification” because it verifies a whole range of blocks by checking only the endpoint hashchains.
-The reason this works is because the hashchain includes all the transaction data and block heights in between, thus any change to the local copy of the data should produce an incorrect final hash.
+The reason this works is that the hashchain includes all the transaction data and block heights in between, thus any change to the local copy of the data should produce an incorrect final hash.

 #### Transaction Verification

 To verify that a transaction belongs to a block, we can rely on the binary Merkle Tree to use Merkle Proofs.
-Light clients (verifiers) only need to held blocks headers to have all the block hash information, and requiere a Merkle Proof to verify a transaction.
+Light clients (verifiers) only need to hold block's headers to have all the block hash information, and require a Merkle Proof to verify a transaction.

-Givin a transaction in a block, the corresponding Merkle Proof from the corresponding Merkle Tree, consists of the sequence of sibling hash nodes, of the branch hash nodes that join the transaction hash leaf node with the root hash node.
-This sequence allows the recreation of the computation of the root hash, computing the joining branch bottom up iterately, using at each step the computed branch node from the previous step and its provided sibiling on the proof.
+Given a transaction in a block, the corresponding Merkle Proof from the corresponding Merkle Tree consists of the sequence of sibling hash nodes, of the branch hash nodes that join the transaction hash leaf node with the root hash node.
+This sequence allows the recreation of the computation of the root hash, computing the joining branch bottom up literately, using at each step the computed branch node from the previous step and its provided sibling on the proof.

-If by the end of the process the verifier ends up with a computed `txs_hash` (root hash) that corresponds to the one of the block, then the transaction should belong to the block.
-To check if the computed `txs_hash` corresponds to the one of the block, the verifier just needs to compute the block hashchain using the info in the block header and the computed `txs_hash`, and compare it with block haschain on the header.
+If by the end of the process, the verifier ends up with a computed `txs_hash` (root hash) that corresponds to the one of the block, then the transaction should belong to the block.
+To check if the computed `txs_hash` corresponds to the one of the block, the verifier just needs to compute the block hashchain using the info in the block header and the computed `txs_hash`, and compare it with the block hashchain on the header.

-The size of the sibilings hash nodes sequence is then the height of the tree.
-As this is binary balanced tree then for `n` transactions the sequence size is `O(log n)`.
-Given the transaction and the proof, the verification processs is then `O(log n)`.
+The size of the siblings hash nodes sequence is then the height of the tree.
+As this is a binary balanced tree then for `n` transactions the sequence size is `O(log n)`.
+Given the transaction and the proof, the verification process is then `O(log n)`.

 ## Rationale

-The current design aims to compute the block hashchain, facilitate a fast transaction proof verification, while minimizing the on-chain overhead.
+The current design aims to compute the block hashchain, and facilitate a fast transaction proof verification, while minimizing the on-chain overhead.

 Every time that a new transaction is received on the Engine, the intrinsic transaction hash will be computed and added to the Stream Compact Merkle Tree (tree).
 Both procedures are fast since they involve a single transaction hash, and the amortized `O(1)` tree addition.
 When there is a change in block height, the block hashchain will be computed from:
-A. already know values: chain id hash, contract account id hash and previous block hashchain.
+A. already know values: chain id hash, contract account id hash, and previous block hashchain.
 B. computation of the hash of the block height.
 C. computation of the tree hash, that takes `O(log n)` for `n` transactions on the block.

-The space needed as explained in the Merkle Tree section `O(log n)`.
-With this approach we are distributing the block transactions hash computation between the `n` transactions with an amortized `O(1)` procedure time, plus a final `O(log n)` procedure at block height change.
+The space needed, as explained in the Merkle Tree section, is `O(log n)`.
+With this approach, we are distributing the block transactions hash computation between the `n` transactions with an amortized `O(1)` procedure time, plus a final `O(log n)` procedure at block height change.
 As explained before, because of the use of a binary Merkle Tree, the transaction proof verification procedure is also `O(log n)`.

-Other possible approach would be to compute the transactions hash of a block using a lineal hash composition instead of a binary Merkle Tree.
-In this case, every transaction received will be hashed to get the intrinsic transaction hash, `tx_hash`, and the transcations hash of the block, `txs_hash`, will be updated as `txs_hash = hash(txs_hash || tx_hash)`.
+Another possible approach would be to compute the transactions hash of a block using a lineal hash composition instead of a binary Merkle Tree.
+In this case, every transaction received will be hashed to get the intrinsic transaction hash, `tx_hash`, and the transactions hash of the block, `txs_hash`, will be updated as `txs_hash = hash(txs_hash || tx_hash)`.

-This reduces the memory utilization to `O(1)` since we only need to mantein a fixed amont of hashes.
+This reduces the memory utilization to `O(1)` since we only need to maintain a fixed amount of hashes.
 The procedure per transaction will be faster since it is simpler but only by a constant factor because both are `O(1)`.
-The final procedure to compute the block hashchain will be faster since it will be `O(1)` given that the `txs_hash` is alredy computed.
-The downsize here is that the transction proof verification offered will be `O(n)` because of the linar composition to get `txs_hash`, so affecting considerably every one who needs tu run that process.
+The final procedure to compute the block hashchain will be faster since it will be `O(1)` given that the `txs_hash` is already computed.
+The downside here is that the transaction proof verification offered will be `O(n)` because of the linear composition to get `txs_hash`, so affecting considerably everyone who needs to run that process.

-Paying the price of `O(log n)` in procedure and space to offer faster `O(log n)` transction proof verification, is reasonable and puts the focus on convenient use of our products by our users.
+Paying the price of `O(log n)` in procedure and space to offer faster `O(log n)` transaction proof verification, is reasonable and focuses on the convenient use of our products by our users.

 Another alternative would be to compute the block hashchain as a single operation when there is a change in block height.
 We will need then to store all the `n` block transactions when they are received; this will increase considerably the memory usage.
 When the block height changes, we will need then to run the `O(n)` procedure to compute the full tree hash, plus the final block hashchain computation.
 This could heavily impact the on-chain performance at that point depending on the number of transactions in the block.